Unlocking Temporal Question Answering for Large Language Models with Tailor-Made Reasoning Logic: Introduction

+On the whole, we propose TempLogic, a three-stage framework designed to support LLMs in solving complex temporal question-answering tasks.
+As shown in Figure \ref{fig:framework}, our framework incorporates tailor-made reasoning logic that addresses all three relations of temporal reasoning.
+Furthermore, we perform retrieval-guided context distillation to aid LLMs in effectively extracting temporal data from the context into a Python dictionary.
+TempLogic combines the extraction capability of LLMs and the logical reasoning capability of a runtime (\eg Python interpreter).

-In summary, our main contributions are: \begin{itemize}[leftmargin=*,topsep=2pt,itemsep=2pt,parsep=0pt] \item Our preliminary experiments reveal that generating intermediate reasoning steps does not always boost the performance of complex temporal question-answering tasks. \item We propose a novel framework that combines the extraction capability of LLMs and the logical reasoning capability of a Python solver. \item We propose a stricter exact match (SEM) score for evaluating temporal question-answering tasks.
-SEM offers a more suitable evaluation for multiple-answer questions, a scenario often encountered but not appropriately addressed by existing metrics. \item Extensive experiments and ablation studies on two benchmark datasets verify the effectiveness of our framework. \end{itemize}
+In summary, our main contributions are: (1) Our preliminary experiments reveal that generating intermediate reasoning steps does not consistently boost the performance of complex temporal question-answering tasks.
+(2) We propose a novel framework TempLogic incorporating tailor-made reasoning logics that address all three relations of temporal reasoning.
+TempLogic combines the extraction capability of LLMs and the logical reasoning capability of a runtime while performing retrieval-guided context distillation.
+(3) We first use a stricter exact match (SEM) score for evaluating temporal question-answering tasks.
+SEM offers a more suitable evaluation for multiple-answer questions, a scenario often encountered but not appropriately addressed by existing metrics.
+(4) Extensive experiments and ablation studies on two benchmark datasets verify the effectiveness of our framework.